learn-co-curriculum/dsc-instance-methods/README.md

 rex.bark
 ```

-Here you can see that you successfully added a the `bark` attribute to `rex` and assigned it the function `make_a_bark`.
+Here you can see that you successfully added the `bark` attribute to `rex` and assigned it the function `make_a_bark`.
 Note that the return value of `rex.bark` is simply a function signature since you have not yet executed the function, and although this looks like an instance method it is not quite.

 > **Note:** Although you may hear and see the terms method and function used interchangeably, there are slight differences.
 You know that function is essentially an object that contains a block of code and it can optionally take in data or objects as explicit parameters, operate on them, and optionally return a value.
 A method is, simply put, a function that is bound to a class or instances of that class.
 Instance methods, thus, are functions that are available/bound to instance objects of the class in which they are defined.
 However, a key difference between the two is that a method is *implicitly* passed to the object on which it is called, meaning the first parameter for the method is the object.
 Don't worry if this is confusing as you will dive more into this later.